mjegann5/anypoint-data-blind-connector/README.md

      </repositories>
      ```

 7. Add the following to the settings.xml.
-Contact Kavi Software to get the password
+Contact Kavi Software to get the token for 'cwrep' repository

   ```
   <servers>